 To find the best puppy shampoos, we tested a range of products on our own pets and also consulted with professional groomers about what to look for when shopping, and interviewed dog owners about their favorite products.

 This article was researched and written by Mary Jo DiLonardo who has covered animals and pets for several decades.
-Mary Jo has fostered more than three dozen puppies and is always searching for the healthiest and most effective products to use on them.
-She also consulted with a professional dog groomer about what to consider when shopping for puppy shampoo.
+She has fostered more than three dozen puppies and is always searching for the healthiest and most effective products to use on them.
+DiLonardo also consulted with a professional dog groomer about what to consider when shopping for puppy shampoo.